Then this article on website planning is for you.

-Make sure that you have content for all of your “static” website pages already written before you begin building your website, especially if you plan to get someone else involved in the process.
-This will help to avoid additional costs caused by delays or unpreparedness.
+Make sure that you have content for all of your “static” website pages already written before you begin building your site, especially if you plan to get someone else involved in the process.
+This will help you avoid additional costs caused by delays or unpreparedness.

-Here is a simple checklist of the content you will want to have ready before you start building a website:
+Here is a basic checklist of the content you will want to have already prepared before you start building your new website:

-- Name of your business and a brief business description.
+- Name of your business and brief description of your business.

 - Content for your “Products/Services” page(s).

 - Business Contact Details (e.g. business address, email, telephone numbers)

 - Images (e.g. company logos, etc.).
 Image formats = .jpg, .png or .gif.

 - 2 – 10 initial blog posts to be used as “seed content” for your site (saved in Word document or plain text file).

 - List of all URLs and additional contact details to be included on your site (e.g. “Resources”, etc.

 - Additional media (e.g. videos, PDF documents, white papers, etc.)